Eyelid Surgery In Glendale, CA

 All Surgery Carries Some Uncertainty and Risk

-When eyelid surgery is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
+When eyelid surgery is performed by a qualified plastic surgeon such as Dr. Berger, complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection or a reaction to the anesthesia.
-You can reduce your risks by closely following your surgeon’s instructions both before and after surgery.
+You can reduce your risks by closely following Dr. Berger’s instructions both before and after surgery.

 Planning Your Surgery

-The initial consultation with your surgeon is very important.
+The initial consultation with Dr. Berger is very important.
 The surgeon will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
-Be sure to inform your surgeon if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs;
+Be sure to inform Dr. Berger if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs;

 and if you smoke.